-This year's statement has been put together during the period of the COVID-19 pandemic which has profound financial implications on top of the public health crisis.
-It will therefore be important that the Council continues to seek out ongoing efficiencies, maximise the returns on its investments and assets, levers in external funding and adopts an increasingly commercial outlook and approach to its operations.
+These values and the priorities that our communities have directed, enable the Council to This year's statement has been put together during ensure that spend and investments are aligned to the period of the COVID-19 pandemic which has what residents want and need. profound financial implications on top of the public health crisis.
+It will therefore be important that the In my role as Chairman of the Council's Audit and Council continues to seek out ongoing Accounts Committee, I am aware of the future efficiencies, maximise the returns on its challenges that the council faces.
+We have investments and assets, levers in external funding listened to what our residents have said and that and adopts an increasingly commercial outlook is what gives this administration its driving amand approach to its operations. bition - to tackle those challenges and continue delivering and maintaining high quality services.